GitauHarrison/notes/two_factor_authentication/twilio_verify_2fa.md

 #### Update login logic to include 2FA

 We need to expand the basic login logic to include 2FA.
-When a user with two-factor enaled tried to access their account, they will be redirected to a verification page where they need to enter a token received on their phone.
+When a user with two-factor authentication enabled tries to access their account, they will be redirected to a verification page where they need to enter a token received on their phone.

 `app/routes.py`: Login with 2FA